alicemuzum/gen-attack/README.md

 ### **Adversarial Attacks**
 Use the provided scripts in the adversarial_attacks directory to execute and analyze adversarial attacks on various models.
 Modify the parameters in the scripts to adapt the attack strength and target models.

-### **Image Generation**
-Explore different image generation techniques using the scripts in the image-generation directory.
-The provided Jupyter notebooks offer step-by-step guidance.

-### **Benchmarking**
-Utilize the benchmarking scripts to compare model performance before and after adversarial attacks.
-The results can be visualized using the visualize.py script.

 ## **License**
 This project is licensed under the MIT License.
 See the LICENSE file for more details.